Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 Q: How do I change my password after my account is created?

-As of August 26, 2019, all account maintenance is handled by the PACER Service Center.
+All account maintenance is handled by the PACER Service Center.
+We can only change the password of an existing CM/ECF account for the purpose of linking an attorney's existing CM/ECF account to a PACER account.
 To contact the PACER Service Center, visit www.pacer.gov or call (800) 676-6856.
 For more information on updating your e-filing account, please click here.

 Q: How do I add additional e-mails to my account?

-Q: Why am I required to use PDF?
+Q: Why am I required to use PDF when filing documents in CM/ECF?

-The court requires PDF because PDF files retain the original document format for all viewers regardless of the computer used.
-In addition, PDF files are easily read within a web browser’s built-in PDF viewer or other free PDF viewers (such as Adobe Acrobat Reader), an important factor in court documents, which must be identical and accessible for all parties.
-Word processing files do not satisfy this demand.
+CM/ECF accepts PDF files only because PDF files retain the original document format for all viewers regardless of the computer used.
+In addition, PDF files are easily read within a web browser's built-in PDF viewer or other free PDF viewers (such as Adobe Acrobat Reader), an important factor in court documents, which must be identical and accessible for all parties.

 Q: Are there any low-cost alternatives to PDF software?